 Gout diet: What's allowed, what's not

-Gout, a painful form of arthritis, occurs when high levels of uric acid in the blood cause crystals to form and accumulate around a joint.
+Gout is a painful form of arthritis that occurs when high levels of uric acid in the blood cause crystals to form and accumulate in and around a joint.

 Uric acid is produced when the body breaks down a chemical called purine.
 Purine occurs naturally in your body, but it's also found in certain foods.
 Uric acid is eliminated from the body in urine.

 - Weight loss.
 Being overweight increases the risk of developing gout, and losing weight lowers the risk of gout.
-Research suggests that reducing the number of calories and losing weight — even without a purine-restricted diet — lowers uric acid levels and reduces the number of gout attacks.
+Research suggests that reducing the number of calories and losing weight — even without a purine-restricted diet — lower uric acid levels and reduce the number of gout attacks.
 Losing weight also lessens the overall stress on joints.

 - Complex carbs.
 Eat more fruits, vegetables and whole grains, which provide complex carbohydrates.
-Avoid foods such as white bread, cakes, candy, sugar-sweetened beverages and products with high-fructose corn syrup, and limit consumption of naturally sweet fruit juices.
+Avoid foods and beverages with high-fructose corn syrup, and limit consumption of naturally sweet fruit juices.

 - Fats.
-Cut back on saturated fats from red meats, fatty poultry and high-fat dairy products.
+Cut back on saturated fats from red meat, fatty poultry and high-fat dairy products.

 - Organ and glandular meats.
 Avoid meats such as liver, kidney and sweetbreads, which have high purine levels and contribute to high blood levels of uric acid.